binchoi/habit-racer/README.md

 * MockMvc test problem - error 400 for ``put`` and ``post`` methods.
   * tagging ``@JsonDeserialize(using = LocalDateDeserializer.class)`` and ``@JsonSerialize(using = LocalDateSerializer.class)`` to ``date`` didn't solve
   * requesting ``get`` works as expected with the MockMvc
+  * **\[RESOLVED\]**: problem was due to the inability to serialize LocalDate field.
+The resulting JSON object would not contain one key and value representing the LocalDate field (but rather a long set of key-value pairs).
+It should instead be serialized as ``ISO 8601`` format
+    (e.g. "date":"2022-03-27").
+To solve this there are several methods.
+The common way is configuring ObjectMapper to handle LocalDate in ISO 8601 format.
+    This process can take multiple lines of code and overcomplicate the issue (but if you are curious, simply google 'jackson localdate iso 8601').
+Instead, we leverage the fact that Spring has a ObjectMapper which they provide with the above configuration already made.
+Hence, we can simply use it by inserting the following code: ``@Autowired ObjectMapper objectMapper;`` and replacing ``new ObjectMapper().writeValueAsString(dto)`` with ``objectMapper.writeValueAsString(dto)``
+    (cred: Inflearn question 30590)